 It is not easy to gauge the right amount of water.
 A plant will use water based on its location, temperature, humidity of the room, the size of the container, light conditions and the time of the year.
 There are no precise schedules for watering other than establishing a consistent cycle.
 The needs of different species vary.
 In general, plants fall into three categories of moisture needs.
 Water-loving plants, moderately dry plants, and dry soil plants.

 A Few Basic Tips on Watering

-Follow the directions on the label and under no circumstances make the mixture stronger than the one suggested by manufacturer; generally use only half the minimum strength suggested.
+Follow the directions on the label and under no circumstances make the mixture stronger than the one suggested by the manufacturer; generally, use only half the minimum strength suggested.

 Clean your plants frequently.
 All indoor foliage benefits from a good washing every two weeks or so.
-Simple wiping with soap and water will free the plant from dust that can clog the pores and prevent the plant from breathing, in addition, the soap will clean away any insects that may have gathered and freshen the leaves so they can function normally.
+Simple wiping with soap and water will free the plant from dust that can clog the pores and prevent the plant from breathing.
+Also, the soap will clean away any insects that may have gathered and freshen the leaves so they can function normally.
 Cleaning brings out the natural beauty.

-Insects are not as great a problem to plants indoors as they are outdoors but because indoor foliage is normally not planted in the ground and does not have any natural defenses, the pests can cause irreparable damage in a short period of time.
-Insect infestations should be monitored carefully and when found, the plant or plants should be removed from the others in the group (to prevent spreading) and treated.Most insects can be washed off with soapy water or swabbed away with alcohol but serious infestations require chemicals which are normally readily available at garden centers.
+Insects are not as great a problem to plants indoors as they are outdoors but because the indoor foliage is normally not planted in the ground and does not have any natural defenses, the pests can cause irreparable damage in a short period.
+Insect infestations should be monitored carefully, and when found, the plant or plants should be removed from the others in the group (to prevent spreading) and treated.Most insects can be washed off with soapy water or swabbed away with alcohol, but serious infestations require chemicals which are normally readily available at garden centers.